MITHaystack/HOPS/data/README.md

 but strictly speaking, not part of HOPS as an analysis project.
 These also turn up in the legacy area as they were never part of the HOPS distribution.

-It is expected that the final few point distributions of HOPS3 (3.23 onwards) should be tarballed in this fashion so that when the SVN (supported from `vault.haystack.mit.edu`) is decommissioned we retain history to the start of the HOPS4 project.
+It is expected that the final few point distributions of HOPS3 (3.2x onwards) should be tarballed in this fashion so that when the SVN (supported from `vault.haystack.mit.edu`) is decommissioned we retain history to the start of the HOPS4 project.
+Starting with HOPS 3.23 quite a number of (relatively) routine modernization edits were made along with some developmental steps to prototype (urgently needed) HOPS4 features.

 Also in the directory are tarballs of specific tools for reference.
 See the `readme.txt` files in `tarballs/LGPL` and `tarballs/nonLGPL` for more info.